 3. Proxy settings

-Scroll down to “Proxy Settings”.
-By default, it is turned off — switch it to “On”.
+Scroll all the way down to “Proxy Settings”.
+It is off by default — switch it to “On”.

 4. Enter proxy details